rikkimax/twp-d/manuscript/content/gettingstarted/community/IRC/tutorial.md

 T> **To execute the above code**
 T>
-T> Use this one line code snippet executed in the open irc context input box (it's at the bottom and quite long).
+T> Use this one line code snippet executed in the open IRC context input box (it's at the bottom and quite long).
 T>
 T> ``` KSL
 T>   /dialog.textinput -m (Eval?,<center><h1>What do you want to execute?</h1></center>,"Ok") {eval($0)}